 Here are little mini-reviews of all of them so you know what to add to your basket:

-This was one of the first products I tried from the range and I have to say, I was a bit apprehensive when the directions said this coud be used ‘daily’.
+This was one of the first products I tried from the range and I have to say, I was a bit apprehensive when the directions said this could be used ‘daily’.
 To me, the word glycolic is synonymous with a glycolic acid peel they make you have at the dermatologist, and so I thought it would be too harsh to use every day.
-However, I couldn’t have been more wrong. it was gentle enough to be used twice a day, everyday and left my skin feeling cleaner than any product I have ever used in the past twenty eight years.
+However, I couldn’t have been more wrong. it was gentle enough to be used twice a day, every day and left my skin feeling cleaner than any product I have ever used in the past twenty-eight years.
 Such a win!
-It is very watery / fluid as opposed to a cream or a gel and I see myself using this for a very long time, since I’m obsessed with having my face by abslutely squeaky clean before bedtime.
-It does sting every so slightly if it goes in your eyes, so be gentle whilst scrubbing off your eye makeup.
+It is very watery/fluid as opposed to a cream or a gel and I see myself using this for a very long time since I’m obsessed with having my face by absolutely squeaky clean before bedtime.
+It does sting ever so slightly if it goes in your eyes, so be gentle whilst scrubbing off your eye makeup.

 I started using this cleanser in the second week instead of the glycolic cleanser.
 This had more of a gel-like consistency than the glycolic cleanser, and while it did leave my skin feeling about as deep cleansed as it did with the glycolic cleanser, I woke up with a small spot the morning after using this for the first time, while the glycolic cleanser didn’t break me out at all.
 The spot cleared up the next day, but I’d definitely opt for the glycolic cleanser over this one if I were looking to invest in a good cleanser for my skin.